CamdenMarshall/osticket-prereqs/README.md

 <h2>Register PHP through IIS</h2>

+Open IIS as Admin

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/a2606f72-bb65-4d69-b907-1778894f0a17)

-Open IIS as Admin
+- Register PHP from within IIS
+- Double click PHP Manager to get inside it

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/420306d5-48a5-49d7-84e1-1c50a96d4f16)

-Register PHP from within IIS.
-Double click PHP Manager to get inside it once there click on "Register new PHP version" When prompted route it to the PHP file made under the C: drive and look for the PHP CGI file
+- Once there select "Register new PHP version"
+- When prompted route it to the PHP file made under the C: drive and look for the PHP CGI file

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/f456f98d-8566-4826-acb6-01a0106a042b)

-Reload IIS by clicking on the name of the program in the left bar and finding "Restart" on the right side of the IIS box
+- Reload IIS by clicking on the name of the program in the left bar and finding "Restart" on the right side of the IIS box

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/a703531a-67d1-43fc-acf8-344318202fa2)